 We found the presentations, the discussions and the documentation to be thorough and very helpful in enabling us to understand the program structure, its management and the wider context.
-Indeed, we applied the College for the succinct and targeted presentation of the relevant material.

 We were also provided with a video of the College's premises.
 More specifically, we were virtually toured to the teaching areas, library, student meeting rooms, staff offices and some open areas.
 Again, this was helpful in allowing us to better assess the infrastructure of the College and its offerings to the student population.